Table of Contents

 Further reading:

-Convert ASCII to Char in C++ Using the Assignment Operator
+5. Using the Assignment Operator

 We have already seen two ways to convert the ASCII value to its corresponding character.
 Those two ways are very similar but we are going to see a very simple and equally efficient way to do the same task.

 In C++ we can use assignment operators to convert an ASCII integer value to its corresponding character.
 All we have to do is to use the assignment operator to assign an integer value to a variable with the char data type.
 This will assign a character corresponding to the ASCII integer value to the variable.
 It makes us able to convert an ASCII value to char without using type casting in C++ as it is handled by the compiler internally.
-You can see the following code that uses this approach.
+Let’s see the following code that uses this approach.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 |